 NEW VERSION

-- 1 piece of Salpa synderme reinforcement - 30 x 40cm - thickness 0.4 mm (if lined with pigskin) or 0.6 mm (if lined with 0.5 mm thick leather) .
+- 1 piece of Salpa synderme reinforcement - 30 x 40cm - 0.4 mm thick (if lined with pig leather) or 0.6 mm thick (if lined with 0.5 mm thick leather).

 - 1 snap button Ø 12 mm

-- Contact glue for leather
+- Contact cement for leather

-- 1 spool of No. 40 polyester thread OR T3 rivets
+- 1 spool of polyester thread No. 40 OR T3 rivets

-And the following material:
+And the following equipment:

 - 1 cutter

-- 1 round punch cutter - Ø 3 mm
+- 1 round punch - Ø 3 mm

 - 1 mallet

-- 1 fine abrasive sponge - grain 400
+- 1 fine abrasive sponge - 400 grit

 ![]() |